VzBoT3D/docs/docs/general/electronics.md

 ---

 {: .warning }
-> Make sure you've set the input voltage selector switch on your PSU's if applicable!
+> Make sure you've set the input voltage selector switch on your PSUs if applicable!
 >
 >- Selecting 220V in a 110V country will cause your PSU to run under its rated power.
 >- Selecting 110V in a 220V country will cause your PSU to spontaneously have an existential crisis (it breaks).